Get the latest in kids' media, tech, and news right to your inbox

 Mary Poppins (in theaters as Mary Poppins Returns Dec.
 19, 2018; targeted to kids)

 Who's in it: Emily Blunt, Meryl Streep, Colin Firth, Lin-Manuel Miranda

 P.L.
 Travers' classic children's novel about a quirky nanny who transforms the Banks family of London is charming and magical, if a bit old-fashioned.
 It offers timeless lessons about good manners and understanding other points of view.

 Why we're excited: Set in Depression-era London, with Jane and Michael Banks all grown up, Mary Poppins Returns is a sequel to the original Mary Poppins starring Julie Andrews.
 Plus, it'll be fun to see Hamilton star/creator Lin-Manuel Miranda as Mary's lamplighter friend Jack in a venue we can afford!
 Rob Marshall (Into the Woods, Pirates of the Caribbean: On Stranger Tides) directs.
 And Marc Shaiman and Scott Wittman, the team behind Hairspray, wrote the songs, so you know they'll be catchy.

-Frannie Ucciferri, assistant managing editor, contributed to this article.
+Frannie Ucciferri, associate managing editor, contributed to this article.